pyca/cryptography/docs/contributing.rst

 * No blank line at the end.
 * Use Sphinx parameter/attribute documentation `syntax`_.

-Because of the inherit challenges in implementing correct cryptographic systems, we want to make our documentation point people in the right directions as much as possible.
+Because of the inherent challenges in implementing correct cryptographic systems, we want to make our documentation point people in the right directions as much as possible.
 To that end: